HEMOPHAGOCYTIC LYMPHOHISTIOCYTOSIS

 FHLH is uniformly fatal if not treated.
 The prognosis is varied for those receiving

 treatment.
-The median survival time is 2-6 months after diagnosis without treatment,
+The median survival time is two to six months after diagnosis without treatment,

 but survival time has dramatically improved with advent of recent treatment protocols.